sakibhasan017/Plant-Disease-Detection-by-YOLOv8/README.md

 ## Notes

 - Ensure `best.pt` (YOLOv8 model) is present in the project directory.
+- `labels.txt` is included in the project and contains all 30 class names for reference or future use.
 - For large images, inference may take a few seconds.
 - The app supports multiple leaf detections and prints each disease **once**.